Call for Abstracts

 - Authors and Affiliations: Please include authors in their proper order, followed by their affiliation.
 Please include only the major affiliation; do not include department or center names unless that is the primary affiliation.

-- Submission Type: Authors may submit abstracts as "Poster only," "Oral presentation only," or "Oral presentation or poster."
-Authors are encouraged to submit using the "Oral presentation or poster" option as well as abstracts submitted under this option that are not selected for oral presentations will alternatively be considered for poster presentations.
+- Submission Type: Authors may elect to have their abstracts considered for “Paper Presentation Only,” “Poster Presentation Only,” or “Paper or Poster Presentation.”
+Authors are encouraged to submit using the “Paper or Poster Presentation” option as all abstracts submitted under this option that are not selected for oral presentation will alternatively be considered for poster presentation.
+Please be aware that oral presentations are limited, and that there is significant time and attention devoted to poster presentations during the conference.

-Prior Publication Policy: Abstracts that have been submitted and accepted to prior meetings will be reviewed for acceptance; however, preference will be given to new science and/or clinical abstracts.
+Prior Publication Policy: Abstracts that have been submitted and accepted to prior meetings but which present highly meritorious or novel work will be accepted for review and considered for presentation; however, preference will be given to new science and/or clinical abstracts without a history of prior publication.
 If you have presented closely related work, please indicate the full citation where this material has been presented or published.

-The goal of the Trainee Research Awards is to encourage trainee membership in the Network and support the professional development of new investigators in the field of women's sexual health and cancer.
+The goal of the Stacy Tessler Lindau Trainee Research Award is to encourage trainee membership in the Network and support the professional development of new investigators in the field of women’s sexual health and cancer.

-All abstracts with a trainee as first author will automatically be considered.
+All abstracts with a trainee as first author will automatically be considered for the award.
 Trainees can include graduate and undergraduate students from any discipline, residents, and postdoctoral fellows (PhD, MD, etc.).
 The abstract with the highest average score across all reviewers will receive the award.

 Paper and Poster Presentation Guidelines

-- Oral presentations will be approximately 15 minutes in length followed by 5 minutes of question & answer period.
+- Oral presentations will be approximately 10-12 minutes in length followed by a 3-5-minute question & answer period.
+Total time allotted will depend on the number of accepted abstracts.

 - Please prepare slides in Microsoft PowerPoint and be certain that slides are formatted for electronic projection (i.e., Onscreen Show).